About the Journal

 Peer Review Process

-Peer-review process will be performed by the outside experts or editorial board members of Environment and Natural Resources Journal.
+Peer-review process will be performed by at least two experts.
 This journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.

-Environment and Natural Resources Journal is published as a national periodical twice a year in Jan-Jun and Jul-Dec.
+Environment and Natural Resources Journal is published as a national periodical quarterly in January-March, April-June, July-September and October-December.

 Open Access Policy